fastmachinelearning/physical-cartpole/README-demo-hls4ml-24.md

 21. Click **Apply and Close**.

-22. Each time a new model with a different architecture is built, update the input and output vector normalization values in `src/Zynq/neural-imitator.c` with the new model data from:
+22. (Optional) Each time a new model with a different architecture is built, update the input and output vector normalization values in `src/Zynq/neural-imitator.c` with the new model data from:
     ```bash
     Driver/CartPoleSimulation/SI_Toolkit_ASF/Experiments/Experiment-1/Models/
     ```